Panthalaimon/linux_config/README.md

 the seamod_rings1.lua file copy just into ~/.conky

-install lm-sensors, nvidia-settings and hddtemp.

-These config runs on a system with a quadcore intel i7-6700k and a nvidia GPU GTX 1070
+install lm-sensors, nvidia-settings, nvidia-smi, hhdtemp These config runs on a system with a quadcore intel i7-6700k and a nvidia GPU GTX 1070